adimania/workshop-ansible/docs/playbook.rst

 Playbooks
 =========

 Playbooks are a description of policies that you want to apply to your systems.
-It consists of a listing of modules that and the arguments that will run on your system so that it can read the required state.
+They consist of a listing of modules and the arguments that will run on your system so that ansible gets to know the current state.
 They are written in YAML.
-It begins with "---", followed by the group name of the hosts where the playbook would be run.
+They begin with "---", followed by the group name of the hosts where the playbook would be run.

 Example: